-ClutchCall is modality-oriented: pick the modality that matches what you’re building — voice, streams, robotics, games, or data — and import its sub-client.
-They all ride the same MoQT relay mesh underneath.
-This page walks a worked example in TypeScript.
+ClutchCall is modality-oriented.
+Pick the modality that matches what you build: voice, streams, robotics, games, or data.
+Then import its sub-client.
+All five modalities use the same MoQT relay mesh.
+This page shows a worked example in TypeScript.
 Each per-language quickstart shows the same pattern in that SDK’s idiom.

 1. Install